Doing up the Garden

 I did the thing in several stages, as you can see from the photos.

-Getting the old railway sleepers out was a nightmare, partly because they were partly rotten, partly because they were still heavy, and partly because various plants had got their roots embedded into the sleepers.
+Getting the old railway sleepers out was a nightmare, partly because they were rotten, partly because they were still heavy, and partly because various plants had got their roots embedded into them.
 Net result was that I ened up having to cut them in-situ to reduce them into pieces small enough to remove.
 There was a famous moment during which my neighbour asked if I was OK after a very loud scream of exasperation.
 This resulted from me being still unable to remove one troublesome chunk despite having (or so I thought) cut it into manageable-sized blocks.
 Apparently I hadn’t cut it enough.

 The whole process was made more painful by having to work in a very long and narrow corridor alongside a fence.
 On reflection, it would have been better to replace the sleepers at the same time as the fence, two years previously, but hindsight is a wonderful thing.